tedunderwood/noveltmmeta/readme.md

-NovelTM metadata
+Fiction metadata
 ================

 This repository gives NovelTM a place to coordinate our work on metadata for English-language fiction.
-This readme file can be used to document components of the repo.
-A more narrative account of work done is contained in labnotebook.md.
+Right now it contains mainly two large datasets that include all volumes recognized as "fiction" by an algorithmic sweep through HathiTrust.
+The nature of the creation process means that these lists incorporate a certain amount of error.

+Over the next few months, shorter and more selective lists of fiction will be added.

 pre1923hathifiction.csv
 -----------------------